p3achyjr/p3achygo/journal.md

 - We can also randomly sample positions from all previous states, not just states generated from the current generation of self-play.
 - Eval should play against the last best model, and also a randomly selected golden from the last `n` goldens, before being promoted.
 - Akin to temperature, we can play according to completed-Q values in the first `n` moves of search.

+## 7-23-2023

+^^ The above was just a race condition.
+When the inference thread acquires the lock from a timeout, it's possible that the worker thread has not yet marked itself as having loaded inference.
+Thus, inference will run and clear the input.
+However, the worker thread will acquire the lock on the _next_ iteration of inference, at which point the data that it has already loaded is zeroed out.
+I made it so that we only reset parts of the buffer that have marked themselves as loaded for inference, and the bug no longer seems to occur.

+Big thanks to the Go Discord for helping me out here :)